NataliiaShevchenko620/Crowdfunding_ETL/README.md

 ### Prerequisites

 Before you begin, ensure you have the following installed:
-- Python 3.8 or higher
+- Python 3.8 or higher, which can be downloaded from the official [Python website](https://www.python.org/downloads/).
-- Jupyter Notebooks or JupyterLab
+- Jupyter Notebooks or JupyterLab, which can be installed via pip with `pip install notebook` or `pip install jupyterlab`.
-- Any RDBMS (MySQL, PostgreSQL, etc.), if you want to run the SQL schema
+- PostgreSQL: Make sure you have PostgreSQL installed on your system.
+You can download it from the official [PostgreSQL website](https://www.postgresql.org/download/).
+Alternatively, you can use a service like Heroku Postgres if you prefer a cloud-based solution.

 ### Clone the Repository